CWE-125: Out-of-bounds Read

 Frequently Asked Questions

-CWE-125: CWE-125: Out-of-bounds Read is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
-Description
+CWE-125: Out-of-bounds Read is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
+The product reads data past the end, or before the beginning, of the intended buffer.

 Is CWE-125 in the CWE Top 25 Most Dangerous Software Weaknesses?+